joshyg/liarsdice/README.md

 * The python has two space indents, which was the style at the company I worked at at the time.
 Shockingly they are still in business.
 * The code could be more organized and the front end is pretty basic.
 One day...

+## Disclaimer

+The jchat app is not my code.
+I pulled it from sourceforge when I first wrote this app.
+To learn more enter jchat [here](http://www.google.com)